Walker-Matt/COMP-3000-Project/README.md

 - Under the 'Command' tab input the path of the script
 	- Also include '%B' in the parameters box, to allow proper file input
 - Then click 'Record all the modified actions'
+- Restart nautilus to use the new action

 How to use:
 - Select all the files that you want to rename